Rajkishan0406/Plasma/README.md

 ## Map Feature

-With just a click you can add your current location and able to track other request location and find near by recipient
+With just a click you can add your current location.
+User are able to track other recipient location and find near by one.
+One can find the best route from his current location to the recipient location using Google Map.
+One can also Filter recipient on the basis of location and blood group

+## Profile

+User Profile contains

+- Blood Group
+- Location
+- Contact Number
+- Date of birth
+- Covid details and other

+User can hide their contact number from other user and can block a user from reaching them